Gait-Fitz/ProjectMarch/ros2/src/gaits/march_goniometric_ik_solver/README.md

 x: step size distance between two feet\
 y: height of the foot, relative to the other\
-z: side step distance, where z = 0 with $`\text{aa}_{hip}`$ = 0.
+z: the distance between the two feet

 For this first step of the IK solver, only the x position is used.
+Furthermore we use a desired knee bending, so that the exo never reaches complete straight legs.
+We first calculate the distance between ankle and hip with the desired knee bending $`(L_{leg})`$.

-A equilateral triangle is formed and the angles of the ankles and hip, required to reach this x position is determined using pythagoras theorem:
+Next, a equilateral triangle is formed with two sides of the calculated length $`L_{leg}`$ and the angle $`\theta`$ formed at the ankles and hip, required to reach this x position is determined using pythagoras theorem:

 ```math
 \begin{align*}